tu-delft-library/il-master-thesis-guide/book/conclusion.md

 Thank you for consulting this guide!
 We hope you have all the information you need to get started on working with information throughout your master thesis journey.

 We would love to hear what you thought about the guide!
-You can fill out <a href=https://forms.cloud.microsoft/e/1qwXk7RsgN target=_blank>our survey</a>, or contact the project leader Lisanne Walma via educationsupport-lib@tudelft.nl.
+You can fill out <a href=https://forms.cloud.microsoft/e/1qwXk7RsgN target=_blank>our survey</a>, or contact the project leader Lisanne Walma via l.w.b.walma@tudelft.nl.

 ## Additional Resources